Ipstenu/varnish-http-purge/readme.txt

 * June 2018
 * Moved Varnish to it's own menu (with the carrot)
-* Add option to enable debugging for 24 hours (for super-admins only)
+* Add option to enable development for 24 hours (for super-admins only)
-* Improve development mode
+* Change debug mode to development mode and greatly improve
-* Improve
 * Add new action hook for after a full purge (props @futtta)
+* Change check for age-header to not require a second run (props @danielbachhuber)
+* Confirm plugin and theme blacklist check (props @danielbachhuber)
+* WP-CLI: add option to show all header output (props @danielbachhuber)
+* WP-CLI: add command to change devmode state

 = 4.5.2 =